hashunc/UNC-CS-Course-Scheduling-mk2/README.md

   - All added or modified sheets must still comply with the required format for the system to function correctly.

 - **Format Requirements**:
+- 1. How to add a new faculty member?
   - Each faculty member must have their own sheet (worksheet) within the Excel file.
   - The **name of each sheet must be the faculty member’s last name**.
     - This follows the naming style used in the original document to maintain consistency and reduce the information collection burden.